iain-logan/jwt/README.md

 ```
 Returns a `DecodedJwt` wrapped in `Success` on success, otherwise `Failure`.

-This will only validate a JWT in the sense that its signature is valid, no attempts are made to reject tokens that have expired due to the to exp claim etc.
+This will only validate a JWT in the sense that its signature is valid, no attempts are made to reject tokens that have expired due to the exp claim etc.

 Per the JWT specification, you can mark fields as ignored during validation.
 See this [test](https://github.com/iain-logan/jwt/blob/master/src/test/scala/io/igl/jwt/JwtSpec.scala?#L80) for an example.